stephengold/Maud/README.md

     <tr>
         <td>In Scene Mode...</td>
         <td style="border: 1px solid black;">A full-width scene view of the target model</td>
-        <td style="border: 1px solid black;">A split screen with a scene view of the source model on the left
+        <td style="border: 1px solid black;">A split display with a scene view of the source model on the left
             and a scene view of the target model on the right</td>
     </tr>
     <tr>
         <td>In Score Mode...</td>
         <td style="border: 1px solid black;">A full-width score view of the target model</td>
-        <td style="border: 1px solid black;">A split screen with a score view of the source model on the left
+        <td style="border: 1px solid black;">A split display with a score view of the source model on the left
             and a score view of the target model on the right</td>
     </tr>
     <tr>
         <td>In Hybrid Mode...</td>
-        <td colspan="2" style="border: 1px solid black;">A split screen with a score view of the target model on the left
+        <td colspan="2" style="border: 1px solid black;">A split display with a score view of the target model on the left
             and a scene view of the target model on the right</td>
     </tr>
 </table>